Azathothas/Stars/README.md

 ## PowerShell

+- [simeononsecurity/Windows-Optimize-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Debloat) – Optimize and debloat Windows 10 and Windows 11 deployments according to best practices for maximum performance and privacy.
+The ultimate script for enhancing your Windows experience.
 - [HotNoob/Oracle-Free-Arm-VPS-PS](https://github.com/HotNoob/Oracle-Free-Arm-VPS-PS) – Simple Powershell Script that automatically tries to create a arm vps in oracle cloud using OCI.
 Resulting in a work-around for "out of capacity"
 - [actions/runner-images](https://github.com/actions/runner-images) – GitHub Actions runner images
 - [fcharlie/wincurl](https://github.com/fcharlie/wincurl) – cURL build script, based on Github Actions (msvc flavor)